View course descriptions for

 BI 320 Isaiah (2) Offered Fall.
 Introduction to and commentary on Isaiah.
 The student will learn the historical and theological background to the prophecy of Isaiah and its meaning for Israel and the world.
 Emphasis will be given on identifying the attributes, character, mission, and specific roles of the Messiah.

 BI 321 Bible Doctrines (2) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: BI 105 and 205; or sophomore or above.
 The student will learn the basic Bible doctrines of Bibliology, Theology Proper, Christology, Pneumatology, and Angelology.
-Required for BI 327, PR 320.
+Required for BC 327, PR 320.

 BI 322 Bible Doctrines (2) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: BI 105 and 205; or sophomore or above.
 The student will learn the basic Bible doctrines of Anthropology, Hamartiology, Soteriology, Ecclesiology, and Eschatology.
-Required for BI 327, PR 320.
+Required for BC 327, PR 320.

 BI 360 Minor Prophets (2) Offered Fall odd.
 This course provides the student with a foundational knowledge of the office and ministry of the Old Testament prophet, the message of each of the Minor Prophets, Israel’s unfaithfulness to the Old Testament covenants, and the Messianic prophecies contained in these books.
 Great emphasis is placed on the application of the eternal truths of God’s Word to the lives of believers of all times.